LPGA: Organization and history

 The first LPGA tournament was the 1950 Tampa Women's Open, held at Palma Ceia Golf and Country Club in Tampa, Florida.
 Ironically, the winner was amateur Polly Riley, who beat the stellar field of professional founders.
 In 1956, the LPGA hosted its first tournament outside the United States at the Havana Open in Havana, Cuba.

-In 1996, Muffin Spencer-Devlin became the first LPGA player to come out as gay.

 In 2001, Jane Blalock's JBC Marketing established the Women's Senior Golf Tour, now called the Legends Tour, for women professionals aged 45 and older.
 This is affiliated with the LPGA, but is not owned by the LPGA.

-Since 2006, the LPGA has played a season-ending championship tournament.

-Michael Whan became the eighth commissioner of the LPGA in October 2009, succeeding the ousted Carolyn Bivens.
-Whan is a former marketing executive in the sporting goods industry.
+Michael Whan, a former marketing executive in the sporting goods industry, became the eighth commissioner of the LPGA in October 2009, succeeding the ousted Carolyn Bivens.

 After a lawsuit filed by golfer Lana Lawless, the rules were changed in 2010 to allow transgender competitors.
-In 2013, trans woman Bobbi Lancaster faced local scorn for attempting playing in Arizona's Cactus Tour and attempting to qualify in the LPGA Qualifying Tournament.
+In 2013, trans woman Bobbi Lancaster faced local scorn for attempting to play in Arizona's Cactus Tour in hopes of getting a spot for the LPGA Qualifying Tournament.
+In December 2024, the LPGA published a new policy that states in order to compete as female in their tournaments, players must either be assigned female at birth, or have transitioned to female before undergoing male puberty.
+The policy goes into effect in 2025.

 In 2018, the LPGA acquired an amateur golf association, the Executive Women's Golf Association (EWGA), and expanded its emphasis to include amateur golfers in the U.S. and North America.
 Initially called the LPGA Women Who Play, the amateur organization was rebranded as the LPGA Amateur Golf Association.
 The LPGA Amateur Golf Association has member-operated chapters throughout North America and the Caribbean.